 Basil Zucchini Soup

-This cool basil zucchini soup recipe is everything I crave on a warm summer day.
+This cool, creamy basil soup is everything I crave on a warm summer day.
 Top it with crusty garlic croutons for the perfect light meal.

 Last summer, I had a lucky opportunity to spend a few weeks in France visiting vineyards, tasting wine, and of course eating great food.
 Whenever I travel, I come back with a list of recipes that I might want to recreate.
 Very often, the ones I actually end up making in my kitchen… the ones that stand out in my memory the most… are the simplest.